PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   :param int num: Number to show, defaults to 10
   :param int rcode: :ref:`Response code <DNSRCode>`, defaults to 0 (No Error)
   :param int label: Number of labels to cut down to

+.. function:: topResponseRules([top [, options]])

+  .. versionadded:: 1.6.0

+  This function shows the response rules having matched the most.

+  :param int top: How many rules to show.
+  :param table options: A table with key: value pairs with display options.

+  Options:

+  * ``showUUIDs=false``: bool - Whether to display the UUIDs, defaults to false.

+.. function:: topRules([top [, options]])

+  .. versionadded:: 1.6.0

+  This function shows the rules having matched the most.

+  :param int top: How many rules to show.
+  :param table options: A table with key: value pairs with display options.

+  Options:

+  * ``showUUIDs=false``: bool - Whether to display the UUIDs, defaults to false.

+.. function:: topSelfAnsweredResponseRules([top [, options]])

+  .. versionadded:: 1.6.0

+  This function shows the self-answered response rules having matched the most.

+  :param int top: How many rules to show.
+  :param table options: A table with key: value pairs with display options.

+  Options:

+  * ``showUUIDs=false``: bool - Whether to display the UUIDs, defaults to false.

 .. function:: topSlow([num[, limit[, labels]]])